Certificate of Eligibility for Specialist Registration (CESR)

 Doctors must have their names entered on the General Medical Council's (GMC's) Specialist Register before taking up substantive, honorary or fixed term NHS consultant posts in the UK.

-It is very important that you refer to the Specialty Specific Guidance in your specialty.
-This is the GMC document that sets out how to provide the evidence for your application.
+Both versions of the CCT curriculum are on the GMC website and applicants should also refer to the Specialty Specific Guidance.
+This is the GMC document that sets out how to provide the evidence for application.
 There are versions for both curricula.
-If you are applying under the current curricula you should also refer to the Certification Guidelines in your specialty.
-If you are applying under the 2021 curricula this information has been incorporated into the curriculum in section 5.4 Completion of training in your specialty.
+If you are applying under the older version of the curriculum, you should also refer to the Certification Guidelines in your specialty.
+If you are applying under the 2021 curricula this information has been incorporated into the curriculum in section 5.4 Completion of Training in your specialty.

 About the 2021 Curricula